srcspider/nightdragon/README.md

 a folder consider that folder to be `www`.

 	cd /path/to/www

+Then for domain based sites,

 	cp -R /path/to/PROJECT/drafts/www .

+Then for folder based sites,

+	cp -R /path/to/PROJECT/drafts/www ./PROJECT

+(You can obviously also have it in sub-sub-folders if you want.)

 You should now have a `config.php` file on the project root.
 This is the domain configuration.
-You may have multiple domains using the same project files, the `config.php` files on their root specify their settings.
+You may have multiple domains using the same project files, the `config.php` files on their root specify their domain settings.

+The configuration file should walk you though the important settings, but in case you're having problems refer to the checklist bellow.

 A quick checklist:

- * insert an appropriate domain name, ie. `www.exmple.com`, or `example.com`
+ * insert an appropriate domain name, ie. `www.exmple.com`, or `example.com` in development 127.0.0.1 is recomended
- * set up an apropriate path base, ie. `/` for root, `/some/path/` for folder based sites
+ * set up an apropriate base path, ie. `/` for sites directly on the domain, `/some/path/` for folder based sites
- * set the site's development mode to on if you're doing development (by default development mode is off)
+ * set the site's development mode to `true` if you're doing development (by default development mode is `false`)
  * set up caching (by default caching is turned on)

- * set the `private.files` value to the appropriate path to your private files, ie. `/secure/path/PROJECT.private/` in the examples above
+ * set the `key.path` value to the appropriate path to your private files, ie. `/secure/private/path/PROJECT/` in the examples above
- * set the `system.dir` to the appropriate system directory (ie. where you cloned your project)
+ * set the `sys.path` to the appropriate system directory (ie. where you cloned your project)

-When you are ready disable maintenance to open your site to the public (by default maintanence is on).
-The option is `maintancen` in your `config.php` file.

 ### Step 3.1: Setting up the server specific files

-Some servers may require additional files besides the base files required by your project's PHP code.
+Most servers require additional files besides the base files required by your project's PHP code.
 Assuming your server is apache as an example, you would have to copy the extra files like this

-	cp -R /path/to/PROJECT/drafts/www.apache .
+	cd /path/to/PROJECT
+	cp -ruT drafts/www.apache /path/to/public/files

+Make sure to add the `T` flag, otherwise the directory `www.apache` will be copied insite the public files directory instead of the files inside it overwriting the files inside the public directory.

-And you would of course also need to inspect the copies configuration files and change accordingly (for the `www.apache` version you will only need to change the `RewriteBase` in the main `.htaccess` file if you're not on the domain root).
+	* You would of course also need to inspect the copies configuration files and change accordingly (for the `www.apache` version you will only need to change the `RewriteBase` in the main `.htaccess` file if you're not on the domain root).

+As another example in the case of nginx, you would need to do

+	cd /path/to/PROJECT
+	cp drafts/nginx/site.draft /path/to/sites/PROJECT

+Where `PROJECT` in this case is a file and `/path/to/sites` is a directory from which nginx loads location files into the main server (note: the setup described is a development friendly setup; you may wish to alter it for production).
+As with the previous apache configuration open the new file and configure it to match your server settings.

-*Please inspect your project's `drafts` folder for any additional dependencies, such as node server files, etc. You will have to follow the instruction provided by each since covering them is outside the scope of this document.*
+*Please inspect your project's `drafts` folder for any additional dependencies, such as node server files, etc. The instructions here only cover the default ones.
+You will have to follow the instruction provided by each since covering them is outside the scope of this readme.*

 ## Congratulations on completing the setup

 You should at this point have an working project.
 Regardless if you're doing prototyping, development or are here to alter/enhance the project, you should refer to the manual; sections for starting up, to working on an existing project are available.

 Sections of the manual are maintained by each module.
 And modules may insert their own manual entries (this includes project specific modules).
 To generate